thesmythgroup/DroidCook/README.md

-# CookAndroid
+# DroidCook

-CookAndroid is a bytecode manipulation library for injecting android boilerplate code.
+DroidCook is a bytecode manipulation library for injecting android boilerplate code.
 How it works:

 * Annotate classes, methods, and fields.
 * During post-compile of a build (before conversion to dex format), annotations will be read from compiled java classes and be used to inject boilerplate into the class file.